Understanding Executive Function: What It Is and Why It Matters

 Identify environments that will support your tasks

-Remove potential distractions
+Remove potential distractions as much as you can

 9. The Transition Ritual